|The Ten Words of LIFE|

 "I have called the heavens and the earth as witnesses today against you: I have set before you life and death, the blessing and the curse.
 Therefore you shall choose LIFE so that you live, both you and your seed, to love YHVH your Elohim, to obey His voice, and to cling to Him…" Deuteronomy 30:19-20

-As explained in the first article of this series, our comprehension of time is a man-made phenomenon that did not exist prior to 1847 with the advent of "railroad time".
+As explained in the article The Immortal Soul, our comprehension of time as we know it today is a man-made phenomenon that did not exist prior to 1847 and only then with the advent of "railroad time".
 The definition of time is a system of measurement from one cyclical event to another.
 If there is no beginning and there is no ending, there can be no cyclical event from which to take neither a measurement from nor an ending to calculate the measurement between the two events.
 Thus, since YHVH inhabits eternity and with Him there is no beginning and no end, there is no time in eternity - only perpetuity (Isaiah 57:15).
-Living in perpetuity with the Creator means creation exists now.
-Recent discoveries in science are revealing the universe is constantly expanding, not deteriorating - evidence that the creation process is still occurring, right now (see SDSS.org for the evidence).
+Living in perpetuity with the Creator means creation exists right now.
+Recent discoveries in science are revealing that the universe is constantly expanding, not deteriorating - evidence that the creation process is still occurring, right now.
 While Yeshua's obedience as the Kinsman Redeemer fulfilled the purpose of the Father to restore echad to His family, it did not change the plan for that family by the Father from the beginning.
-That plan was for His Family to have an ongoing participatory role in creation which manifests His image of Light to the world (Isaiah 42:6, Isaiah 60:1-6, 1John 1:5, see the Law of Grace for more on the interplay of Light and darkness).
+That plan was for His Family to have an ongoing participatory role in creation which manifests His image of Light to the world (Isaiah 42:6, Isaiah 60:1-6, 1John 1:5).
 This participatory idea stands in complete opposition to the usual Christian concept of a static creation within which mankind only alters, produces, manipulates, or is manipulated by what already exists.
 While the subject of the physical creation described in Genesis is true from its surface presentation, creation seen from this view alone is limiting.
 The Hebraic perspective is much more encompassing - not everything is to be found in physical reality.
 The creation of righteousness, for instance, requires an active participation in the Words of Life.
 To bring about the fullness found in YHVH's plan of creation, His family must be participating in acts of righteousness which affect outward reality as a result of inward construction.
 Our choices alter the face of the cosmos, bringing into being or excluding from being physical entities.
 In the murder at the hand of Cain, for instance, YHVH notes that the generations that should have been born to Abel are now forever removed from reality - an act of darkness that wipes away physical beings from ever being exposed to Light (Genesis 4:6-11, Hebrews 12:24, John 3:19-21, see To Know Him to find out what it means, scripturally, to murder).

 |"For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
 Thus it is written, 'The first Adam became a living being'; the last Adam became a life-giving spirit …as He is, so are we in this world."
 Romans 5:19, 1Corinthians 15:45, 1John 4:17|